We Are Making a New World

-We Are Making a New World is a 1918 oil-on-canvas painting by Paul Nash.
+We Are Making a New World is an oil-on-canvas painting by Paul Nash, from 1918.
+It is held at the Imperial War Museum, in London.

+History and description

 The optimistic title contrasts with Nash's depiction of a scarred landscape created by a battle of the First World War, with shell-holes, mounds of earth, and leafless tree trunks.
 Nash's first major painting and his most famous work, it has been described as one of the best British paintings of the 20th century, and compared to Picasso's Guernica.
 "Yet it is worth remembering that the picture was a piece of official art and that it first appeared, untitled, as the cover of an issue of British War Artists at the Front, published by Country Life.